torakiki/event-studio/README.md

  }
 ```
 ###Annotation+Station with runtime name
-You can specify the `Station` name of an annotated method or the `Station` name for all the annotated method of a pojo. `Station` names defined on annotated methods have precedence over the pojo `Station` definition. `Enum` and `String` values can be used as station name.
+You can specify the `Station` name of an annotated method or the `Station` name for all the annotated methods of a pojo. `Station` names defined on annotated methods have precedence over the pojo `Station` definition. `Enum` and `String` values can be used as station name.
 ```
 public class Foo {
         @EventStation